DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning.md

 ### Mentors

-The ECT doesn’t have a self-study element this week.
+The ECT doesn't have a self-study element this week.
 Instead, you should use the materials below to help you plan a discussion with them about this topic.

 [View mentor materials](/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-5-mentor-materials)

 ## Week 6: putting it into practice

-For this topic you’ll need to work through the self-study materials below.
+For this topic you'll need to work through the self-study materials below.

 Duration: 90 minutes.